ethereum/remix-ide/docs/ai.md

 The "Explain this code" option in the Editor's Right-click menu can be triggered with, or without, highlighting a block of code.

 ## Editor: Code Completion
-With the Soldity Copilot switch on, just start typing.
+With the Solidity Copilot switch on, just start typing.
 When you put a space after a word, the Copilot will make a suggestion.

 **NOTE: the suggestion will take into account everything that preceded it in this contract.**